 Don’t fret though – it’s actually really simple if you’re a beginner!

 In fact, you only need two things: a wetsuit and a surfboard.
+Cornwall is far too cold for most of the year to surf without a wetsuit.

 Where to Find Surf Equipment